Get started

 Simplicity over features

 We would rather do five things well than fifty things poorly.
-Flagify stays focused on what matters.
+We say no to most feature requests.

 03